6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 2. Uchisar Castle

-Though the map I was working with was less than ideal, my navigation was aided by the fact that the castle is situated at the highest point in Cappadocia, atop a giant hill overlooking the town of Uchisar, and was clearly visible from Goreme.
+The map I’m working with today is less than ideal, but my navigation is aided by the fact that the castle is situated at the highest point in Cappadocia.
+It sits atop a giant hill overlooking the town of Uchisar, and is clearly visible from Goreme.

 Even I couldn’t miss it.